-Unseen side of politics in wallets of lobbyists
+Unseen side of politics ın wallets of lobbyists

-Reports offer a peek at how legislators are courted with everything from meals to Blazers tickets to rides in a BMW
+Reports offer a peek at how legislators are courted with everything from meals to Blazers tickets to rides in a BMW took them to comedy shows and host-ed them at Portland Trail Blazers games.

-BY DAVE HOGAN

-Away from the halls and hearing rooms of the state Capitol, lobbyists made sure the legislative session wasn't all work and no play for Oregon lawgames.
 They gave them pens anchored in magnetic holders, and they gave them awards.
+One group of lobbytes pre-sented House Speaker Mark Summons with an oak table cut in the shape of sented House speaker Mark Smirrors with an oak table cut in the shape of Oregon.

+Away from the halls and hearing rooms of the state Capitol, lobbyists made sure the legislature session wasn't all work and its or play for Oregon law-makers this year.

+They treated them to rounds of golf, lock them to control thousand better

-One group of lobbyists pre-sented House Speaker Mark Simmons with an oak table cut in the shape of Common with an oak table cut in the shape of Oregon.
-But more than anything else, lobby-lers wined and dired legislators, with the tub sometimes running into hun-dredt of dollars per mesi, according to lobbyist expenditure reports that had to be malled to state official by last week.
-The reports give a glimpze of a side of Oregon politics the public doesn't see, where lobbyists nurture friendships with legislators over the meals and oth-wer tokens of a upprediation.
-It's an old er tokens of appreciation.
-It's an old story, but one that never seems to go story, but one that never seems to go out of styls.
-John DiLorenzo, a high-powered Re-publican lobbysit, reported taking four House members to priory dinners dur-ing the first half of duis year, spending more than \$130 on each of his guests, if and other lobbysits say those occa-sions help them build and maintain re-lationships with the lawmakers, not to how their yotes.
+But more than anything else, lobbylets wined and direct logislators, with the tab sometimes running into hundreds of dollars per meal, according to lobbylst expenditure reports that had to be mailed to state ufficials by last week.
+The reports give a glimpss of a lide of Oregon politics the public doesn't see, white legislators over fine meals and other to lobbylsts nurture friendships with legislators over fine meals and other tokens of appreciation.
+It's an old story, but one that never seems to go out of styla.

-They treated them to rounds of golf, took them to comedy shows and bost-ed them at Portland Trail Blazers said Sandra Baer, a Nescel consultant in Reston, Va.
-Thone of its warru that to happen.
-Police officers should be able to use their compunications interference
+John Dilorenso, a high-powered Republican lobbylst, reported taking four House members to pricey dinners during the first half of this year, spending more than \$130 on each of his greats.
+He and other lobbylsts say those occathe and other lobbytes say those occa-sions help them build and maintain re-istionships with the lawresters, not so buy their votes.

-"I don't expect someone to vote for me because I bought them a glass of Please see LOBBYISTS, Page A20 by the set of the set
+"I don't expect someone to vote for me because I bought them a glass of

+Please see LOBBYISTS, Page A20